 We practice intuitive eating.
-What that means to us is that we don’t put a label on our diet or try to strictly adhere to a certain set of rules.
+What that means to us is that we don’t put a label on our diet, nor do we strictly adhere to a certain set of rules.
 We strive to eat healthy, whole foods that fuel the body and we listen to what our bodies need seasonally and situationally.

 What does "The Fitchen" mean?
 Fit + kitchen = Fitchen.
 The name is the product of a night of brainstorming.
 We wanted something clever and catchy that would make the main idea of the blog clear.

 Are you vegan?
-No. I do eat eggs and some meat; I just eat very little of it.
+No. We do eat eggs and some meat; we just eat very little of it.
 At present, our diet is probably 80% plant-based and 20% eggs and meat.

 Are you 100% gluten-free?
 Not 100%.
-Aside from the occasional beer or a meal at a restaurant, I keep gluten out of my every day diet.
+Aside from the occasional beer or a meal at a restaurant, we keep gluten out of our every day diet.
 Neither one of us handles it very well.

 What kind of camera do you use?
 I used a Fujifilm Finepix HS20EXR until September 2013.
 After lots of research, I upgraded to a Canon T3i with an 18-50mm lens.
 Then I made the jump to the Canon 70D.
 It is now my pride and joy.